 The RISE Urban Principal Preparation (RISE UPP) Program is a partnership between RISE San Diego and the Jacobs Institute for Innovation in Education at the University of San Diego.
 RISE UPP aims to create a pipeline for principals who are committed to advancing equity in San Diego’s urban schools.
 RISE UPP participants will be current principals (less than five years of experience), future principals (those already enrolled in an administrative credential program and those who will soon enroll), and those interested in school leadership.

-RISE UPP is a one-year program accepting applications through April 30, 2018 for its first cohort of fellows.
+RISE UPP is a one-year program for its first cohort of fellows, which began in 2018.
 It is fully funded for its pilot year and FREE of charge to its pilot participants.
-Click the apply today button below for more information on how to submit an application.
+Click the button below for more information on the RISE UPP program.

 RISE UPP participants will experience:

 An active learning environment for exploring cutting edge pedagogies for engaging students in learning, models of conflict mediation, nurturing healthy school and community relationships, and research-based work on transforming urban school structures, processes, and cultures.

 Intensive leadership development around their personal and professional identities as transformative leaders who advance equity in their schools.
 Participants will engage in deep reflection and action around issues of race/ethnicity, culture, gender, social class, language, dismantling educational inequity, and building school structures and processes that lead to educational equity.

 Deep engagement in authentic and relevant action research in their schools that is geared toward understanding barriers to educational equity and designing solutions to advance educational equity for underrepresented, students of color.